-John Foy & Associates knows the significant impact that a drunk driver can have on you and your family.
-We know because we have seen this tragic fact pattern over and over again in Stone Mountain and around Georgia in over two decades of experience helping victims.
-If you or a loved one has experienced a crash with a drunk driver, you need an attorney who recognizes what you are going through.
-Let us give you a free consultation.
-Call us at 404-400-4000 and get your free consultation today.
+John Foy & Associates know the significant impact that a drunk driver can have on you and your family.
+If you or a loved one has experienced a crash with a drunk driver, you need a drunk driving victim accident attorney in Stone Mountain who recognizes what you are going through.
+Call us and get your free consultation today.

 to find a John Foy office near you